-- Liaise with the Headteacher/principal (where the DSL role is not carried out by the Headteacher) to inform him/her of any issues and ongoing investigations. - As required, liaise with the 'case manager' (as per Part Four of KCSiE 2023) and the LADO where there are child protection concerns/allegations that relate to a member of staff. - Liaise with staff on matters of safety and safeguarding, deciding when to make a referral by liaising with other agencies and acting as a source of support, advice, and expertise for other staff. - Take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children. - Liaise with the local authority and other agencies in line with HM Working Together to Safeguard Children 2018 (updated December 2020) and the local Safeguarding Children Partnership procedures and practice guidance. - Together with the Headteacher and academy governing body/Trust be aware of the local arrangements put in place by Nottingham Safeguarding Children Partnership and know how to access the Safeguarding Children Partnership website and training.
+- Liaise with the headteacher (where the DSL role is not carried out by the headteacher) to inform him/her of any issues and ongoing investigations. - As required, liaise with the 'case manager' (as per Part Four of KCSiE 2024) and the LADO where there are child protection concerns/allegations that relate to a member of staff. - Liaise with staff on matters of safety and safeguarding, deciding when to make a referral by liaising with other agencies and acting as a source of support, advice, and expertise for other staff. - Take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children. - Liaise with the local authority and other agencies in line with HM Working Together to Safeguard Children 2023 and the local Safeguarding Children Partnership procedures and practice guidance. - Together with the headteacher, and AGB/Trust be aware of the local arrangements put in place by Nottingham Safeguarding Children Partnership and know how to access the Safeguarding Children Partnership website and training.